Physics Days at Luna Park

 The cost to students in 2021 was $29.50 each.
 To make a booking go to Luna Park.
 You need to scroll down the web page to access the booking form.
 Luna Park will invoice the school after the event once actual student numbers are known.
 An information sheet is also available.

-There may be an aerobatic display in 2022 on one or more days, but is yet to be confirmed.
-If confirmed it will be on the St Kilda foreshore nearby at 10:00am.
+There will be two aerobatic displays in 2022, on Thursday, 10th and Friday, 11th.
+They will be on the St Kilda foreshore nearby at 10:00am.
 This link has information about previous displays and the physics of aerobatics.

 The Luna Park day normally runs from 10:00am until 2:00pm, but will start 30 minutes later if there is an aerobatic display.